Careers Guidance: the context in England

 (including help lines and web-based services)."

 The House of Commons Education Select Committee, in January 2013, recommended that all schools should be required to work towards a nationally validated and dedicated CEIAG Award.
-Whilst the Quality in Careers Consortium has continued to advocate that this recommendation from the Select Committee should be implemented by the Department for Education, we have welcomed the April 2017 revision to the DfE Statutory Guidance for schools which recommends that schools should work towards the Quality in Careers Standard which is now the single national CEIAG quality award.
+Whilst Careers England and the Quality in Careers Consortium have continued to advocate that this recommendation from the Select Committee should be implemented by the Department for Education, we have welcomed the April 2017 revision to the DfE Statutory Guidance for schools which recommends that schools should work towards the Quality in Careers Standard which is now the single national CEIAG quality award.

 With over 1100 schools and colleges voluntarily working towards or holding the Quality in Careers Standard already, we commend, to every Head Teacher/College Principal and school/college governing body, our belief that the statutory duty on schools and colleges to secure independent careers guidance for pupils and students will be most effective when these three elements coexist in a school or college: